Funeral Gift Etiquette

 You might still be considering bringing a gift to a funeral service and wondering if it’s appropriate.
 If the funeral is being organized by the Boca Raton Funeral Home or The Gardens of Boca Raton Cemetery & Funeral Services, give them a call at (561) 989-9190 for their opinion.
 They have performed hundreds of funerals in South Florida and will be happy to share their thoughts on your gift choice.

 The Boca Raton Funeral Home and The Gardens serve the counties of Broward, Dade and Palm Beach.
-If you would like The Gardens to contact you regarding services, please fill out the form below and we will get back to you as soon as possible.
+If you would like The Gardens to contact you regarding services, please fill out the form below to receive your FREE funeral gift guide.